iran-nodejs-community/digiNode/README.md

     "mode": "live", // sandbox or live
     "client_id": "this_is_not_real",
     "client_secret": "this_is_not_real",
-    "paypalCartDescription": "expressCart", // Shows as the Paypal description "paypalCurrency": "USD" // The Paypal currency to charge in }
+    "paypalCartDescription": "digiNode", // Shows as the Paypal description "paypalCurrency": "USD" // The Paypal currency to charge in }
 ```